gorarakelyan/ScopsEngine/README.md

 * Who is online
 	* This feature allows you to check who is online in the network

-* Top ñ 50
+* Top ‚Äì 50
-	* Top ñ 50 function (here you will see the top 50 members in the website based on rating system)
+	* Top ‚Äì 50 function (here you will see the top 50 members in the website based on rating system)

 * #Hashtags
 	* #Hashtags (Incredible #hashtags search engine ajax based just enter a word and you will get information of it if exits )

 * Search
-	* Ajax based search engine allows you to search members and groups (you can filter the search engine with function ìmembers online , male , female,etcÖ)
+	* Ajax based search engine allows you to search members and groups (you can filter the search engine with function ‚Äúmembers online , male , female,etc‚Ä¶)

-* Chat ñ is more than real
+* Chat ‚Äì is more than real
 	* Send images , videos, audios (our chat provide you a possibility to send media to your friends using the chat)
-	* Chat History (here you can view all chatís history)
+	* Chat History (here you can view all chat‚Äôs history)
 	* Drag able (move your chat and paste it wherever you want)

 * Sticker Store (For The chat)
 	* Sticker Store (our sticker store is very completed add or remove stickers from our stickers store)

-* Wall ñ Because itís convenient
+* Wall ‚Äì Because it‚Äôs convenient
 	* Attach photos (share photos with friends)
 	* Share links (Share links with friends
 	* Attach post (attach you important post of the top of your wall)
 	* Like (like your friends of yourself posts)
 	* Dislike (dislike your friends of yourself posts)
-	* Powerful expand url system (you can expand more than 70 URLs any of which ìYouTubeî, ìVIMEOî , ìINSTAGRAMî , ìSOUNDCLOUDî etc..)
+	* Powerful expand url system (you can expand more than 70 URLs any of which ‚ÄúYouTube‚Äù, ‚ÄúVIMEO‚Äù , ‚ÄúINSTAGRAM‚Äù , ‚ÄúSOUNDCLOUD‚Äù etc..)
 	* Delete posts (you can remove stories from your wall if you not like it)
 	* Pop up wall (like a twitter or vk )